laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   The purpose of the restatement is to aid the work of implementers, not to redefine anything.

+  Preferred Serialization Encoders and Decoders as well as CDE Encoders and Decoders have certain properties that are expressed using {{RFC2119}} keywords in this appendix.

 * Duplicate map keys are never valid in CBOR at all (see list item "Major type 5" in {{Section 3.1 of RFC8949@-cbor}}) no matter what sort of serialization is used.